This is the multi-page printable view of this section. Click here to print.

 Custom Rules

-Create custom rules within the private service to block ads from commonly used applications or allow websites that are not considered ads by the user.
+Create custom rules within the private service to block ads in frequently used apps or allow websites you don’t consider as ads.

-Users may need to view access logs to observe website query records when launching specific applications, in order to add custom rules.
+Users may need to check access logs and observe website query records when launching specific apps to add custom rules.

 Custom Rules